 Tobacco Taxes.
 Effective January 1, 2008, the State imposed a tax at the rate of \$2.00 per pack of 20 cigarettes and 15% of the wholesale price of other tobacco products (the prior rate of tax for cigarettes was \$1.00 per pack).
 All cigarette packs in retailers' and wholesalers' inventories on January 1, 2008 were subject to a floor tax of \$1.00 per pack.
+In the First Special Session of 2012, the tax on other tobacco products was increased to 70% of the wholesale price for cigars other than premium cigars and 30% for all other tobacco products.
+A floor tax on all other tobacco products in inventory on July 1, 2012 was also levied.

 Death Taxes.
 The State's inheritance tax rate is 10% (bequests to direct relations and siblings are exempt).
 The State also imposes an estate tax and a generation-skipping transfer tax.
 These taxes were initially designed to capture the maximum revenue possible without imposing an additional tax burden on estates through a credit against the federal taxes.
 For State estate tax purposes, the unified credit is fixed at \$345,000, which effectively exempts \$1.0 million from the estate tax.
+In the First Special Session of 2012, legislation was enacted that exempts up to \$5,000,000 of qualified agricultural property for decedents dying after December 31, 2012, although the estate tax will be recaptured if, within ten years of the decedent's death, the property ceases to be used for agricultural purposes.